rackerlabs/support-how-to/content/how-to/cloud-servers/testing-network-services-with-netcat/index.md

 ### Using Netcat

-If your network service malfunctioning but you know the service is [listening to a network port](/support/how-to/checking-listening-ports-with-netstat), you can verify the program connection to troubleshhot the problem.
+If your network service is malfunctioning but you know the service is [listening to a network port](/support/how-to/checking-listening-ports-with-netstat), you can verify the program connection to troubleshoot the problem.

 Use the Netcat command, `nc`, to access the service.
 If you are running a Red Hat&reg;-based distribution and you don't have `nc` installed, type the following command on the command line: